 Credits for Certificate program courses may be applied to requirements for the M.S. degree in Technological Systems Management, subject to Graduate School rules and limitations; however, no more than 12 credits may be transferred.

 Requirements for the M.S.
 Degree in Technological Systems Management

-Typically, students in the master's program choose one of four focus areas and take all 24 elective courses within the selected focus area.
+Typically, students in the master's program choose one of three focus areas and take all 24 elective courses within the selected focus area.
 Students are required to complete two courses (EST 581 and EST 582) for six credits and 24 additional elective credits.
-Suggested additional credits for each of the 4 areas of focus are indicated below.
+Suggested additional credits for each of the three areas of focus are indicated below.
 Consult with the Graduate Program Director for more guidance.

 Required Courses (6 credits): EST 581, EST 582

 Note: Entering students are presumed to have essential communications, computer, and mathematical skills.
 Otherwise, prerequisite study in these areas will be required.

 Elective Courses: EST 521, EST 522, EST 523, EST 567, EST 570, EST 571, EST 573, EST 574, EST 578, EST 579, EST 580, EST 590, EST 591, EST 599, Masters Project.